 Not all same-sex couples will wed, even in light of the above-referenced SCOTUS decisions.
 When an un-wed same-sex couple acquires children, either through surrogacy or adoption, one parent usually has no biological connection to the child.
 If such a couple breaks-up, legal issues involving custody and parenting time will be present.

-If you or a loved one face some of the issues involved in same-sex divorce, consider giving our firm a call to discuss your options.
+If you or a loved one face some of the issues involved in same-sex divorce, consider giving Clarkston Legal a call to discuss your options.